Sports Injuries, work Injuries, auto accidents, repetitive motion injuries can cause nerve damage

 Surgeries can damage or completely sever a nerve creating the trauma that results in the pain of nerve damage or neuropathy.
 For surgery created trauma Neuropathy – See Neuropathy from Surgery

 Stun guns are designed to incapacitate individuals for short periods of time so that they can be apprehended.
 Unfortunately, some individuals have adverse reactions to these devices, especially when they are misused.
 Some injuries that can result include electric burns, heart palpitations, cardiac arrest and nerve damage.

 Gunshot wounds can range from minor, superficial skin wounds to major organ injury and death.
 A bullet wound can tear tendon, muscle, or nerve.
 The severity of a gunshot wound is based on the location of injury and the type of weapon used.
 Even after the wound is healed, there may be significant nerve damage.

 Per “The Body Electric” by Robert O. Becker, M.D. and Gary Selden “T”Peripheral nerve fibers can regrow – otherwise we’d lose sensation whenever we cut a finger.”
-“The peripheral nerve’s cell body survives, safe in the cord or brain, and the cut end of the attached part of the fiber is sealed off. …. and begins to grow toward the proximal fiber (the one nearer the center of the body)……. they are growing across the chasm.
-When these cells meet, the nerve fibers grows along its reconnected sheath and eventually makes contact with the same terminals it originally served.
+“The peripheral nerve’s cell body survives safe in the cord or brain, and the cut end of the attached part of the fiber is sealed off. …. and begins to grow toward the proximal fiber (the one nearer the center of the body)……. they are growing across the chasm.
+When these cells meet, the nerve fibers grow along its reconnected sheath and eventually make contact with the same terminals it originally served.
 These cells “can cross large gaps”…..
 It can close a gap of 1 centimeter.”